DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the arrangement of lumens in Maguire (as modified) to be formed by tubes within an insert as claimed, in order to have multiple, interchangeable inserts to change the lumen configuration when desired, based on the suggestions and teachings of Kendale (paras.
 [0322]-[0323]).

 Regarding claim 16, Maguire (as modified) teaches the access kit according to claim 15.
-Maguire (as modified) further teaches wherein interstices between the one or two inner tubes and the outer tube are filled with a filling material (material of insert 166, which is formed of plastic, paras.
+Maguire (as modified) further teaches wherein interstices between the outer tube and one or both inner tubes of the two inner tubes are filled with a filling material (material of insert 166, which is formed of plastic, paras.
 [0322]-[0324] of Kendale).

 Regarding claim 17, Maguire (as modified) teaches the access kit according to claim 1.

-However, Maguire (as modified) fails to teach wherein the end section member including the needle tip is made of a harder material than a shaft of the needle for puncturing the stiff, diseased liver tissue.
+However, Maguire (as modified) fails to teach wherein the lower flexibility material of the end section member including the needle tip is a harder material than the shaft of the needle for puncturing the stiff, diseased liver tissue.

 Scott teaches (para.
 [0034]; figs. 1-3), in the same field of endeavor, an access device comprising an end section member including a tip (202) made of a harder material than a shaft (para.
 [0034]), for the purpose of withstanding compressive forces during tip entry into tissue (para.
 [0034]).